Getting Married @ GBPC

 Scheduling Your Wedding at Great Bridge Presbyterian Church:

-- Next, call the church office (547-4706) to speak to one of the pastors.
-Our Senior Pastor is The Reverend Dr. Ralph Herbert and the Associate Pastor is The Reverend Anita Herbert.
+- Call the church office (757-547-4706) if you are planning a wedding.
 A pastor of Great Bridge Presbyterian Church must be contacted even if you intend to ask a pastor from another church to officiate.
 Another pastor may officiate only with the approval of one of our pastors.

 - Please note that the $100.00 reservation fee is nonrefundable and does not apply to any other fees.